slifer2015/orm/README.md

 }
 ```

-### Redis search index Alters
+### Redis search index alters

-Every time you run your code be sure you are checking if redis indices are valid:
+Every time you run your code be sure you are checking if redis search indices are valid:

 ```go
 altersSearch := engine.GetRedisSearchIndexAlters()